-Reimbursements are based on distance from the pickup spot at the T to the destination plus the number of passengers, along with a couple of other minor factors.
+Reimbursements are based on distance from the pickup spot at the station meeting point to the destination plus the number of passengers, along with a couple of other minor factors.
 Yes, Ridj-it absolutely takes a percent, otherwise there’s no point in giving up our time as professional medieval chamber performers.

 7. Do you do background checks?

-Via a 3rd party, no. We do short, informal background checks by ourselves in addition to making sure profile photos are clear, birthdates legit, and emails/phone numbers work.
+We do short, informal background checks in addition to making sure profile photos are clear, government IDs not expired, birthdates legit, and emails/phone numbers work.
 Adventurers also have to use PayPal which requires identification.

 8. What is the cancellation policy?

-In most cases Ridj-it will offer you a credit equal to the carpool costs paid if the cancellation occurs more than 24 hours before an adventure starts.
+The cancellation policies may vary based on the adventure, but each event will clearly indicate the rules which can be viewed at checkout when selecting "Click to see cancellation policy."
+The one exception to this is when using the carpool tool where Ridj-it will offer you a credit equal to the carpool costs paid if the cancellation occurs more than 24 hours before an adventure starts.
 For example, if you pay $30 for carpool, we will send you a promo code worth that same amount.
 If an adventure is canceled by an event host or a driver doesn't show up (and if we can't get you to rent a car) we will refund you 100%.
-In most cases though we issue a credit for the same value which allows you to come back and join again.
-We issue no credit or refund for any cancellation less than 24 hours or less in advance.
-Any ticketed items beyond carpool costs are subject to no refunds of any kind depending on the policy of external providers.
 You can check out our Terms & Conditions here for more information.

-9. Can I pass my ride credit to a friend?
+9. Can I pass my credit to a friend?

 An example would be someone showing up without the proper winter clothing for a mountain hike in the Whites during January.
 You are absolutely within your right as a group to collectively deny this person from joining, as their safety is also yours.
 If the gear can be bought on the way to the mountain, then make a quick stop to do so.
 This unprepared person will not be offered any refund.

-14. Can I bring a firearm on a trip?
+11. Can I bring a firearm in carpool?

-16. Can I bring a friend without registering?
+14. Can I bring a friend on an event?

 Firstly, we try to have more than two people in a car so that any instances are reduced.
 Secondly, you should be markedly clear with the person, stating that whatever he/she is doing is inappropriate and will not be tolerated.
 If there is an immediate danger, call 911.
 Please report this incident to us as well, and we will perform our own investigation and disable this person's account with Ridj-it during that time.
 Things happen, but we want you to know that your voice is being heard.

 This depends on the trip.
-For example, a guided kayak tour of seals will probably entail you renting a kayak since this is how the business is making its money.
+For example, a guided kayak tour of seals will probably entail you renting a kayak since this is how the business makes its money.
 If you’re going biking, then you can definitely bring your own bike if you’re a driver, and unless stated otherwise with available racks, your ridership might entail renting a bike.
 Same goes with skis, snowboards, etc. Not sure?
-Please email us and we’re ready to help you out.
+Please email us at email@example.com and we’ll be ready to help you out.

-25. Do you guys donate any of your money to the outdoors?
+21. Do you guys donate any of your money?

 Yep!
 The National Forest Foundation is one, plus we’ve donated to the Alzheimer's Foundation, refugee charities, and others.
 We love helping, and if you’re an organization seeking some assistance via logistics, please reach out to us so we can help.